by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

-* To our dearest followers, this past post (May 2014) has been enhanced with new ideas and updates.
-We hope you enjoy it!
+To our Dearest followers, this past post about Creative Empowerment (May 2014) has been enhanced with new ideas and updates.
+We hope you enjoy it and find it useful.

-Then I explained him how to allow the developpement of this creativity in 7 points.
+Then I explained to him how to allow the development of this creativity in 7 points.
 Please allow me to point them out for you.
 I hope these are applicable to your company or organization.

 1 – Power Out Creativity